 Biography for David Gasten, This is Vintage Now series producer

-David Gasten is a producer, writer, musicologist, web designer, and published author who currently resides in Hollywood, California.
+David Gasten is a producer, writer, musicologist, and published author who currently resides in Hollywood, California.
 Gasten’s lifelong passion for music and 20th Century culture has led him to bring numerous contributions to the greater cultural appreciation of easy listening and lounge music, silent film, and the current Vintage movement.
 His current and past clients include artists and entities such as the estate of silent film star Pola Negri; Robbie Robertson (Bob Dylan and the Band); Canadian singer/songwriter Jane Siberry; and producer Adam Hamilton (William Shatner/Jewel) to name a few.

 David’s love for Vintage began as a child when he spent time going through anthologies of newspaper cartoons such as Dick Tracy and Krazy Kat.
 It was during the 1990s Swing Revival, while working as a swing DJ in Dallas under Parisian-taught dance instructor Dr. Miles Jones, that Gasten realized that Vintage was a lifelong passion that he wanted to pursue.
 “There was a venue hosting swing dances that was decorated with red velvet curtains.
 The girls would doll up in glamorous outfits, and the fellows would dress sharp and treat the ladies like princesses.
 They even had a cigarette girl that looked and acted the part.
 I saw that and I was instantly hooked,” Gasten recalls.
 “We would go to diners after the dances, play the jukeboxes, and have great conversations over bad diner food.
 It was like stepping back in time.
 It was a completely different world with an underlying class and respect, and I had to have more.”